2023 has been another turbulent year, presenting both challenges and opportunities for business taxpayers.

 - The definition of qualifying real property includes roofs, heating, ventilation, and air-conditioning property, fire protection, security and alarm systems for nonresidential real property.

-- Businesses also should consider making expenditures that qualify for 100% bonus depreciation if bought and placed in service this year.
-Again for 2022, 100% bonus depreciation is allowed on new and used property.
-The 100% bonus depreciation deduction is permitted without any proration based on the length of time that an asset is in service during the tax year.
-As a result, the 100% bonus depreciation write off is available even if qualifying assets are in service on the last day of the year.
-100% bonus depreciation is currently scheduled to be phased down for years after 2022 and eliminated by 2027 (80% for 2023, 60% for 2024, 40% for 2025, 20% for 2026 and 0% for 2027).
+- Businesses also should consider making expenditures that qualify for 80% bonus depreciation if bought and placed in service this year.
+For 2023, 80% bonus depreciation is allowed on new and used property.
+The 80% bonus depreciation deduction is permitted without any proration based on the length of time that an asset is in service during the tax year.
+As a result, the 80% bonus depreciation write-off is available even if qualifying assets are in service on the last day of the year.
+Bonus depreciation will continue to be phased down for years after 2023 and eliminated by 2027 (60% for 2024, 40% for 2025, 20% for 2026 and 0% for 2027).

 De Minimis Safe Harbor